 Established in 2003, Outset Contemporary Art Fund is the only international, independent charity pooling donations from patron circles and partners to support new art for the widest possible audiences.
-Present in 9 countries, it has raised over £7.5m worldwide to support the creative ecosystem.
+Present in 9 countries, it has raised over £8.5m worldwide to support the creative ecosystem.
 This spans education, professional development, the production of new work and exhibitions, institutional collecting, and initiatives that underpin the creative infrastructure for the long term.
 Outset is recognised for pioneering arts philanthropy through bespoke funding solutions.
-These include OFT, inviting curators from around the world to join the Tate’s curatorial team in selecting 100 works of art from Frieze for the Tate Collection; Studiomakers, providing entrepreneurial solutions for the creation of artist studios in partnership with the Mayor of London and others; and encouraging partnerships around the world to support the realisation of challenging art projects at defining biennials and international art destinations.
+These include OFT, inviting curators from around the world to join the Tate’s curatorial team in selecting 100 works of art from Frieze for the Tate Collection; Studiomakers, providing entrepreneurial solutions for the protection of existing and creation artist studios in support of the Mayor of London‘s mission to protect affordable space for creatives; and encouraging partnerships around the world to support the realisation of challenging art projects at defining biennials and international art destinations.
 Always keeping patrons, partners and professionals at its core, Outset creates unparalleled experiences for people curious to engage in dynamic artistic discourse.

 Outset has brought new energy and imagination to contemporary art by supporting artists that explore new ideas and institutions that seek new paths…The Outset Frieze Tate Fund has brought many important works by emerging artists into the national collection, making it possible for Tate to share some of the exciting developments in contemporary art with a broad public